gidztech/simple-list-item-range-selector/README.md

   * Description: Unselect a single item programmatically
 - `disableRangeSelection`
   * Description: Disables the range selection mode, i.e. usage of the <kbd>SHIFT</kbd> modifier key
-- `reset`
-  * Description: Resets the DOM for the items and re-initialises with the same configuration
 - `unregisterEvents (options: {})`
   * Description: Unregisters certain or all the event handlers that were previously set up by this library
   * Options: